Comparative mythology: Astrological traditions, types, and systems

 Most human civilizations - India, China, Egypt, Mesopotamia, Maya, and Inca, among others - based their culture on complex systems of astrology, which provided a link between the cosmos with the conditions and events on earth.
 For these, the astrological practice was not mere divination because it also served as the foundation for their spiritual culture and knowledge-systems used for practical purposes such as the calendar (see Mesoamerican calendric shamans) and medicine (e.g. I Ching).

 Closely tying in with Astrology, various zodiac systems and constellations have existed since antiquity.
-For the zodiac, the Mazzaroth, Chinese Zodiac, and Hindu Zodiac are examples.
+For the zodiac, the Mazzaroth, Chinese Zodiac, Hindu Zodiac and Dendera zodiac (Egyptian) are examples.
 The origins of the earliest constellations likely go back to prehistory.
 People used them to relate stories of their beliefs, experiences, creation, or mythology.
 Different cultures and countries adopted their own constellations, some of which lasted into the early 20th century before today's constellations were internationally recognized.